 Business Technology Management

-Business Technology Management at Laurier Brantford
+Business Technology Management at the Brantford Campus

 - Co-op is automatic for all students in the program.
 Opportunities exist in various departments of hi-tech companies and IT departments of other companies across the province, including Brantford-Brant, Kitchener- Waterloo and the Greater Toronto Area.